microsoft/dynamics365-customerservice-wem-samples/README.md

 ### Historical export integration

 This sample code provides a [Jupyter Notebook](https://jupyter.org/) that can be used to process historical data that's been exported to an external data store, such as Azure Data Lake.
 For more information on historical export integration, see [Historical export integration](/doc/3rdPartyIntegration/Export/Historic/readme.md).

+### Api (Ad-Hoc) export integration

+This sample code shows how users can integrate with Dynamics 365 Customer Service using rest api/dataverse client to export data on ad-hoc basis.
+For more information on api based export integration, see [Api export integration](/doc/3rdPartyIntegration/Export/Api/readme.md).

 ## Related sample repositories